0xt3j4s/billing-system-script/README.md

 - Made while learning Go.

-- This is a simple command-line tool for the billing system of a supermarket.
+- This is a simple CRUD app for the billing system of a supermarket.
 Adding some more features...

 ## Build